Cabozantinib

 How should this medicine be used?

-Cabozantinib comes as a tablet (Cabometyx) and a capsule (Cometriq) to take by mouth.
-It is usually taken once a day on an empty stomach, at least 1 hour before and 2 hours after eating.
+Cabozantinib comes as a tablet and a capsule to take by mouth.
+Take once a day on an empty stomach, at least 1 hour before and 2 hours after eating.
 Take cabozantinib at around the same time every day.
 The length of your treatment depends on how well your body responds to the medication and the side effects that you experience.
-Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
-Take cabozantinib exactly as directed.
-Do not take more or less of it or take it more often than prescribed by your doctor.

 Swallow the tablets and capsules whole with a full glass (8 ounces, 240 mL) of water.
 Do not split, chew, crush, or open them.